Autumn Weekends Are Coming!

 1 Enjoy an Autumn Walk

 As the weather cools down, get into Autumn effortlessly by going for a long walk.
-Dust off your wellies and get ready to soak up all those lovely Autumn colours, preferably followed by tea and scones in a cosy café or a roast lunch at a country pub.
+Dust off your wellies and get ready to soak up all those lovely Autumn colours, preferably followed by tea and scones in a cosy café, or a roast lunch at a country pub.
+Then home in time to draw the curtains, turn up the heating or light the fire, and settle down in front of a movie.

 2 Eat Al Fresco

-Depending where you live, September might be your last chance for eating outdoors before the weather gets too cold.
-So don’t pass it up.
+Depending on where you live, September might be your last chance for eating outdoors before the weather gets too cold.
+So don’t pass it up!

 3 Go Blackberry Picking